 Dr. Siegelman and our entire team take great pride in staying on the leading edge of the latest dental technology.
 This benefits our patients because many involved treatments and repairs can be done in just one appointment.

 CEREC stands for Chairside Economic Restorations of Esthetic Ceramics.
-This is a CAD/CAM (computer aided design/computer aided manufacturing) system that enables Dr. Siegelman and Dr. Currier to use the CEREC Primescan to take digital impressions of the patient’s entire mouth, design the prosthesis in the CEREC intelligent software, and then send that design to the milling unit that then creates the crown or other repair in about 30 minutes.
+This is a CAD/CAM (computer aided design/computer aided manufacturing) system that enables Dr. Siegelman and Dr. Ng to use the CEREC Primescan to take digital impressions of the patient’s entire mouth, design the prosthesis in the CEREC intelligent software, and then send that design to the milling unit that then creates the crown or other repair in about 30 minutes.
 CEREC enables us to place these dental prosthetics such as crowns in a single appointment, rather than the usual two or three appointments.

 Cone Beam Tomography